Dr Michael Schofield

 - Website: Portfolio and research | Twitter | LinkedIn | ORCID | White Rose

-I’m an artist, filmmaker and practice-led researcher from Leeds.
-My multimodal work often explores the theme of disappearance alongside the haunting qualities of various media, including photography and electronic sound.
+I’m an artist and researcher from Leeds.
+My interdisciplinary work often explores themes of place, memory and disappearance, alongside the haunting qualities of various media, including photography and electronic sound.
 Since 2013 I have directed several documentary films, staged exhibitions and installations, and written extensively on media spectrality.

-In 2018 I was awarded a PhD for my practice-led research on the ontology of photography entitled ‘Aura and Trace: The Hauntology of the Rephotographic Image’.
+In 2018 I was awarded a doctorate for my practice-led research entitled ‘Aura and Trace: The Hauntology of the Rephotographic Image’.
 My supervisors were Simon Popple and Dr. Jim Brogden, and the thesis was examined by Dr Kate Nash and Dr Sarah Atkinson (King’s College London).
-The research was based on my own creative practice as an urban landscape photographer, utilising appropriated archival images of areas of the city which have disappeared, and a deconstruction of various rephotographic forms.
-This research lead to a photography exhibition, unique video installation work and has been published in several journal articles and a book chapter for Narrating the City (2020, Intellect books).
+Since moving to a research contract in 2022, I am interested in supervising PhD students, particularly those engaged in practice research and photography.

-I am currently involved in several research projects including an ethnographic study on cultures of virtual photography, and creative practice research into the spectrality of essay film and slide-motion film.
+I am currently involved in several self-directed research projects, including an extensive study on virtual photography.
 As well as my various lens-based activities I am also a critically acclaimed musician investigating the hauntology of obsolete recording media.
 I publish and exhibit work under several different aliases including Michael C Coldwell and Conflux Coldwell.

-I have a broad range of other related research interests including:
+I have a broad range of other related research interests including, but not limited to: